-ARNEC, together with GISP, is hosting this, the first webinar in a series.
+ARNEC, together with GISP, hosted this, the first webinar in a series.

-The objectives are to convene participants from the 48 countries in the Asian region, to:
+The objectives were to convene participants from the 48 countries in the Asian region, to:

 • Present the rationale for parenting support as a key approach to improve the wellbeing of children

 • Develop a common understanding of evidence-based interventions and delivery models

 • Examine regional work in progress and gaps in interventions

 • Examine the role of different sectors, namely, health, education and child protection

 • Promote learning and sharing among countries to enhance support for parents and caregivers